 \paragraph{Neural networks.} Now consider another type of supervised learning methods, namely neural networks with an input layer of size $d$, a hidden layer with $m$ neurons, an activation function $\sigma$, followed by an output layer of size 1.
 Functions which can be represented are of the form $f(x) = \sum_{j=1}^m \eta_j \sigma(w_j^\top x + b_j)$, where $\sigma$ can be the ReLU, $\sigma(z) = \max(0, z)$ or the step function $\sigma(z) = \mathds{1}_{z>0}$.
 Neural networks benefit from hidden linear features, achieving favourable rates dependent on $k$, the number of relevant features, rather than on the data dimension \citep[Section~9.3.5]{francis_book}.
 However, this formulation requires multiple $b$ values to fit a function with the same $w$, particularly in single-index models $f^*(x) = g^*(w^\top x)$, which is inefficient.

+Regularising the empirical risk minimization objective with a penalty term helps guide estimator behaviour (towards few relevant features for example) and can often be interpreted as a form of function space regularisation.
+Recent advances in norm-based capacity measures in neural networks have deepened the understanding of how such regularisation influences generalisation.
+In particular, the path norm, originally introduced for ReLU networks, provides strong generalization guarantees due to its scale-invariant properties \citep{liu}.
+This notion has been refined through the basis-path norm, which disentangles independent basis paths, offering a more precise characterization of neural network complexity \citep{zheng2018capacity}.
+Building on these ideas, \citet{parhi2020banach} extend the analysis from a variational perspective, linking path norm regularisation to Banach space representations of neural networks, while \citet{norm-based_bounds} focus on norm-based bounds for sparse networks.

-Regularising by adding a penalty term to the empirical risk minimisation objective guides specific estimator behaviours.
-In the context of feature learning, \citet{JMLR:v14:rosasco13a} used derivatives for regularisation in nonparametric models, focusing on variable selection.
+Now, in the specific context of feature learning (and not necessarily neural networks), \citet{JMLR:v14:rosasco13a} used derivatives for regularisation in nonparametric models, focusing on variable selection.
 While their method reduces to classical regularisation techniques for linear functions, it faces limitations: functions depending on a single variable do not belong in the chosen RKHS, using derivatives at data points limits the exploitation of regularity, and there is no benefit from hidden variables in the misspecified case.